cheind/autoregressive/README.md

  <img src="etc/presentation/progressive_classify_mnist_b000_h757.gif" width="40%">
 </div>

-Note, this does not implement (Gated) PixelCNNs, but unrolls images for the purpose of processing in the WaveNet.
+Note, this library does not implement (Gated) PixelCNNs, but unrolls images for the purpose of processing in the WaveNet.

 ## Features
 Currently the following features are implemented